 “1984 was Frankie‘s year (Goes To Hollywood, that is).
 Nobody had heard of them before.
 Nobody would ever really care about them after.
 The root of it, I figure, was a line from Two Tribes (which won’t be on this list because I’m assuming you’ve heard it).
 ‘Are we living in a land where sex and horror are the new gods?’
 The land they were from was England, but given the degree of international success they had, it’s safe to say they were speaking of the whole mad Cold War world.
-Which would put the Pleasuredome everywhere, with the bombs about to fall, might as well get your kicks before the whole sh**house burned down (to borrow one from Jim Morrison).
-Or in the case of Frankie’s debut double album, spread all over the entirety of side one.”
+Which put the Pleasuredome everywhere, including spread across the entirety of side one of Frankie’s debut double album.”
 (Philip Random)

 If the summer of 1983 had an official soundtrack album, New Order were on it.
 Or perhaps Power Corruption + Lies (and the non album monster single that preceded it, Blue Monday) was that soundtrack.
 Because power, corruption and lies were all the rage that summer – Ronald Raygun in the White House, the wicked witch of the west Maggie Thatcher running things in the UK, the Cold War in full acceleration mode, nuclear winter in all the forecasts even if the sun was shining.
 Your Silent Face seemed to be a love song, except if you actually listened to the lyrics, you realized it was packing as much bile as anything else.
 It was that kind of summer.